 How to apply for a Direct Grant from the One Billion Trees Fund

-Find out how to apply for a direct grant from the One Billion Trees Fund and the supporting information you need.
+Find out how to apply for a direct grant from the One Billion Trees Fund, and what supporting information you will need.

 Apply at any time

 We’ll accept applications at any time and aim to assess complete applications within 2 months of receiving them.

 Follow the 3 steps to make your application.

 You'll need to check your project against the eligibility criteria before you apply.